Transportation in the Sacramento metropolitan area: California State Route 16 (SR 16)

 California State Route 16 (SR 16) is an east–west state highway that travels from SR 20 near Wilbur Springs to SR 49 between Plymouth and Drytown.

 It enters the Sacramento metropolitan area at the west end through Yolo County.
 It takes a southeastward path through the small communities of Rumsey, Guinda, and Brooks.
 The route then turns eastward and passes through Esparto, California before crossing I-505.
 As it approaches Woodland, SR 16 turns 90 degrees to a northward direction at an intersection on the western edge of town.
 It then converges with I-5 towards Sacramento on an unsigned concurrency.

 Combined with I-5, SR 16 travels past the Sacramento International Airport, across I-80, and through Downtown Sacramento along the Sacramento River before turning onto US 50 towards South Lake Tahoe at the junction.

 The route pulls through the interchange with SR 99/Bus.
-80, then exits US 50 at Howe Ave. just east of Sacramento State University.
-SR 16 is carried on the Howe Ave section that is south of US 50 for a very short distance before turning eastward onto Folsom Blvd.
-Less than a mile later, the route branches off from Folsom Blvd. on the south side as Jackson Rd., and it is also the beginning of the signed portion east of the concurrency.
+80, then exits US 50 at Howe Avenue just east of Sacramento State University.
+SR 16 is carried on the Howe Avenue section that is south of US 50 for a very short distance before turning eastward onto Folsom Boulevard.
+Less than a mile later, the route branches off from Folsom Boulevard on the south side as Jackson Road, and it is also the beginning of the signed portion east of the concurrency.
 It continues for many miles through unincorporated communities in Sacramento County, including Sloughhouse and Rancho Murieta before exiting the county (and the metropolitan area) into Amador County, headed for Plymouth, Drytown, and Jackson.

 The signed portion of the route is generally a two-lane highway in its entirety.

 California State Route 84 (SR 84)

 California State Route 84 (SR 84) is a north–south state highway that runs between Rio Vista in Solano County and the Sacramento–San Joaquin River Delta, and West Sacramento in Yolo County.

 It enters the Sacramento region on the south side through Yolo County near Courtland.
-The route turns eastward for a short distance, then turns north where it becomes Jefferson Blvd.
+The route turns eastward for a short distance, then turns north where it becomes Jefferson Boulevard.
 SR 84 retains that name through West Sacramento, where it crosses and interchanges with US 50.
-Shortly afterwards, the route changes roads and turns westward at a 4-way intersection, becoming Sacramento Ave. and then Reed Ave. before terminating at its junction with I-80.
+Shortly afterwards, the route changes roads and turns westward at a 4-way intersection, becoming Sacramento Avenue and then Reed Avenue before terminating at its junction with I-80.